jmduarte/phys141/midterm_final/midterm_final.md

 (c) The gyrfalcON code runs the simulation.

-(d) The NEMO tools are available for help but not as substitution for the team simulations!
+(d) The NEMO tools are available for help but not as substitution for the team's simulations.
-The solution is the team initial setup with code, run with gyrfalcON, and visualization/interpretation.
+The solution is the team's initial condition setup with code, run with gyrfalcON, and visualization/interpretation.

 (e) The results are aimed to be comparable to the corresponding reference work from the literature.